gaultier/blog/advent_of_code_5.md

 ./a.out  0.01s user 0.00s system 86% cpu 0.012 total
 ```

 It took 12 miliseconds.
-So the scheme version is very close!
+So the scheme version is very close.

-*Note: I know that those are not good benchmarks.
-To do it correctly, you would
-need to warm up the file cache, making many runs and averaging the results, etc.
-I did exactly that and it did not change the results.*

-I like C, but I personally find the Scheme version much more readable.

 ## Conclusion

-That's it, we solved the fifth Advent of Code challenge in Scheme!
+That's it, we solved the fifth Advent of Code challenge in Scheme.
 The solution
 is under 30 lines of code, is (hopefully) simple and readable, and has a
 performance close to C. But more than that, I think the real value in LISP is
 interactive programming, instead of the classical write-compile-execute-repeat,